Fmstrat/gam/README.md

 - AppImage
 - Electron (tar/gz)

-`gam` will automatically add a command to your `PATH` and if GNOME is installed add a shortcut to the application.
+`gam` will automatically add a command to your `PATH` and if GNOME is installed it will add a shortcut to the application as well.
 These are automatically removed when uninstalling applications.

 ![demo](demo/gam.gif)